Anchovy Paste Substitute: Easy Vegan Anchovy Paste Recipe

 Instructions

-• Toast one small sheet of roasted seaweed (if not using nori powder) in 275-degree oven.
+- Toast one small sheet of roasted seaweed (if not using nori powder) in 275-degree oven.
 Tear sheet into 1½-inch pieces and grind in spice grinder to fine powder, about 30 seconds.
-Sheets of roasted seaweed is really inexpensive.
+Roasted seaweed sheets are inexpensive and easy to find.

-• Add Bragg's Amino Liquid and caper brine in small bowl.
+- Add Bragg Liquid Aminos and caper brine in small bowl.

 Notes